allanNAIT/allanNAIT.github.io/anap1525/dfd/index.md

 ---

 ## Introduction
-Data Flow Diagrams are a network representation of a system.
+[Data Flow Diagrams](https://www.lucidchart.com/pages/data-flow-diagram){:target="_blank"} are a network representation of a system.
 Referred to as Bubble Charts, Bubble Diagrams, Process Model, Work Flow Diagrams or Function Models.
 DFDs are tools for modeling the functions (processes) in a system.
 Data flow diagrams do not show decisions or timing of events.

 The Four symbols used to represent any system at any level of detail are: